President

 Carla Smith

 “I am a fifth generation resident of Greene Township, but my interest in genealogy and local history really peaked when I moved back into my childhood home.
-As a GDHS Board member I am able to help preserve this history for future generations of all families.” —Carla Smith
+As a GDHS Board member I am able to help preserve the history of all local families for future generations.”

 Vice-President